mrbarletta/symfony-rest-installer/README.md

 There are some instructions to get you all setup.

-# Bootstrap a Symfony >2.6 Rest Backend in minutes, instead of hours
+# Bootstrap a Symfony >2.6 <3.0 (currently not working with 3.0) Rest Backend in minutes, instead of hours
 ## What do you get with this module?

 * HWIO Auth for Facebook / Google / Twitter auth